hoelzlmanuel/sui-static/README.md

 Go to `assets/js/data.js` and edit the dictionary called `data`.

-Please note that you don't need `http://` in the URL.
 You can find the names of icons to use at [Material Design Icons](https://materialdesignicons.com/).

 ### How do I customize the color themes?